-Code Description IN-65-71 Px Define From the multi-function terminals, select a terminal to operate in safe operation mode and set it to '15 (RUN Enable)'.
-Settir ng Function ADV-70 Run En 0 Always Enable Enables safe operation mode Mode 1 DI Dependent Recognizes the operation command from a multi-function input terminal.
-ADV-71 Run Dis safe of When decelor decelor setting peration mode is the safety operaterates based on the erates and stops l gs if the run comn tion mode terminal signal is given, the inverter the settings at the Q-Stop time.
-The inverter coased on the deceleration time (Dec Time) nand is off.
-Stop Setting Function Stop 1 Free-Run Blocks the inverter output when the multi- function terminal is off.
-2 Q-Stop The deceleration time (Q-Stop Time) used in safe operation mode.
+Code Descri Description IN-65-71 Px Define From the multi-function terminals, select a terminal to operate in safe operation mode and set it to '15 (RUN Enable)'.
+Settir Ig Function ADV-70 Run En 0 Always Enable Enables safe operation mode Mode 1 DI Dependent Recognizes the operation command from a multi- function input terminal.
+ADV-71 Run Dis Stop opera When decele and st tion mode is off. the safety operation erates based on the inverter when the multi-function input terminal in safe on mode terminal signal is given, the inverter e settings at the Q-Stop time.
+The inverter decelerates deceleration time (Dec Time) settings if the run Settir ng Function 1 Free-Run Blocks the inverter output when the multi-function terminal is off.
+2 Q-Stop The deceleration time (Q-Stop Time) used in safe

+Code Descri Description 3 Q-Stop Resume operation mode.
 It stops after deceleration and then the operation can resume only when the operation command is entered again.
-The

-Code Descri Description operation will not begin if only the multi-function terminal is on.
-3 Q-Stop Resume The inverter decelerates to the deceleration time (Q-Stop Time) in safe operation mode.
-It stops after deceleration.
-Then if the multifunction terminal is on, the operation resumes as soon as the operation command is entered again.
-ADV-72 Q-Stop Time he deceleration til or '2 (Q-Stop Res me when ADV-71 Run Dis Stop is set to '1 (Q- sume)'.
+The operation will not begin if only the multi-function ADV-72 Q-Stop Time Sets the deceleration time when ADV-71 Run Dis Stop is set to '1 (Q-Stop)' or '2 (Q-Stop Resume)'.